webpack/webpack.js.org/src/content/guides/getting-started.md

 T> If a `webpack.config.js` is present, the `webpack` command picks it up by default.
 We use the `--config` option here only to show that you can pass a configuration of any name.
 This will be useful for more complex configurations that need to be split into multiple files.

-A configuration file allows far more flexibility than simple CLI usage.
+A configuration file allows far more flexibility than CLI usage.
 We can specify loader rules, plugins, resolve options and many other enhancements this way.
 See the [configuration documentation](/configuration) to learn more.

 ## NPM Scripts